Ratxtm/basic-pipeline-with-dagster/README.md

 `pip install dagit`

-Once install, fire up the localhost to visualize the pipeline in dagit:
+Once installed, fire up the localhost to visualize the pipeline in dagit:

 `dagit -f hello_world.py`